raspberrypilearning/python-web-server-with-flask/en/step_2.md

 --- /task ---

-If everything has been set up correctly, you should see an output similar to this:
+If your code is correct, the window should show you output similar to this:

 ```
  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)